7 Alternative User Research Methods

-Listening to the customers of your competitors can be very insightful.
+Listening to the customers of your competitors can be very insightful as their target audience matches yours.
 These reviews are brimming with the answers to your user interviews.
-You can glean what works, what doesn’t and exactly what the users need through these reviews.
-It is a well-known strategy for user research that can sometimes get you valuable insights that users may not be able to convey in direct interviews either.
+You can glean what works, what doesn’t, and exactly what the users need through these reviews.
+It is a well-known strategy for user research that can sometimes get you valuable insights that users may not be able to convey indirect interviews either.

-Using Facebook groups is a fairly unorthodox method for user research but if done right, can get you a lot of user insights.
-This may not be applicable to everyone, but if you can find facebook groups specific to your product (and if the group rules allow), you can post a poll, or survey on the group to gather insights.
+Using Facebook groups is a fairly unorthodox type of research method but if done right, can get you a lot of user insights.
+This may not be applicable to everyone, but if you can find Facebook groups as focus groups specific to your product (and if the group rules allow), you can post a poll, or survey on the group to gather insights.

 You may also like: Usability Testing for Enterprise Products